-Modern genetics including DNA and gene structure and function, genetic engineering, genetic mapping, cytogenetics, genetic diseases, Mendelian and other patterns of inheritance, and population genetics.
+Modern genetics including DNA, gene expression, genetic engineering, mutations & repair, cytogenetics, genomic recombination, genetic diseases, Mendelian and other patterns of inheritance, organellar genomes, and population genetics.
+Lecture course.

 BIOL 331 Molecular Biology Lab

 Provides experience working with molecular biology techniques that have become important tools in many areas of biology.
 Students will learn how to isolate and manipulate DNA and RNA.
 Biotechnology techniques such as DNA sequencing, polymerase chain reaction (PCR) and hybridization will be included.
 Laboratory exercises have been scheduled to complement material covered in BIOL 330 (Genetics).